-On input 1+a the function call sequence looks as follows: The main function calls the function number, which calls digits, which calls digit, which "consumes" the symbol 1 from the input string and returns control to its calling instance of the function digits, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of function add-expr, which now calls add-expr-aux.
-Since the next symbol in the input string is neither + nor - the function add-expr-aux returns control to the function add-expr, which itself returns control to the main function.
-In the main function an exception object of type std::invalid_argument is thrown and also caught.
+On input 1+a the function call sequence looks as follows: The main function calls the function number, which calls digits, which calls digit, which "consumes" the symbol 1 from the input string and returns control to its calling instance of the function digits, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of the function number, which itself returns control to its calling instance of function add-expr, which now calls add-expr-aux.
+Since the next symbol in the input string is neither + nor - the functionadd-expr-aux returns control to the function add-expr, which itself returns control to the main function.
+In the main function an exception object of type std::invalid\argument is thrown and also caught.